 Soil-water-retention curve

 The equipment could accommodate 12 samples at a time, so each trial’s samples were run together in a batch.
 Our interest was in comparing relative effects within a site, so variation between runs was experimentally included in variation between trials.
 The samples were measured in the order they were sampled.
 A given trial’s cores had cheesecloth taped to the bottom of each core and an additional ring taped to the top.
 The full batch of samples (eight for East and West, 10 for Central) was then placed in a vacuum chamber for at least 12 hours in a solution of 0.01 M CaCl2 filled to the top of the first ring, allowing the solution to move upward to saturate the soils with minimal air entrapment.
 The top ring was removed from the cores, then the saturated cores were weighed, then transferred to a custom-built pressure cell apparatus (Ankeny et al. 1992).
-Measurements were made according to the protocol described by Kool et al. 2019.
+Measurements were made according to the protocol described by Kool et al. (2019).
 Briefly, the cores were drained at atmospheric pressure for 12 hours to obtain a measurement for gravity-drained values (Ψ = -3.8 cm water).
 Subsequent measurements were taken at matric potentials (Ψ) of -2.5, -10, -25, -50, -100, -200, and -500 cm water.
 The samples were then oven dried at 60 deg C for at least 48 hours, then weighed.
 Bulk densities were estimated by dividing the oven-dried weight of soil by the ring volume (XX cm3).

 Texture